Sex Workers

 Sex worker organizations oppose exploitation, and many argue that the most effective way to address exploitation, including human trafficking, is to strengthen workers’ rights and address economic injustices.
 Precarious work, restrictive migration policies, and gender inequality all contribute to greater vulnerability to exploitation.

-International Sex Workers’ Day, a global annual event dedicated to observance and raising of awareness about the rights and well-being of sex workers around the world.
+International Sex Workers’ Day is a global annual event dedicated to observance and raising of awareness about the rights and well-being of sex workers around the world.
 The day offers an opportunity to highlight the challenges faced by individuals involved in the sex industry and promote discussions on how to ensure their safety, dignity, and human rights.

 International Sex Workers’ Day holds immense importance for advocating the rights of sex workers and combating the prejudices they face.
 It aims to challenge the social stigma surrounding the profession and raise awareness about the need for safer working conditions, access to healthcare, and legal protections.